jeffwmartinez/dotnet-framework-wc-actions/README.md

       - REGISTRY_USERNAME = your registry username
       - REGISTRY_PASSWORD = your registry password

-3. Push up your changes to trigger changes in the master branch to run your build.
+3. *Commit changes to your master branch* that will trigger your build